tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-05-20-gradle-settings-in-jenkinsfile.markdown

 </settings>
 ```

-In Jenkins, it is not safe to store those in files.
+In Jenkins, it is not safe to store credentials in plain text files.

 ``` groovy Nexus authentication for Maven in Jenkinsfile.
   withCredentials([